 - Smoke for 1½ to 2 hours until bubbly and the cheese is melted and is slightly golden on top.

-- Garnish with chives or scallions and serve immediately with your favorite dippers!
+- Garnish with chives or scallions and serve hot with your favorite dippers!

 That's all there is to it!
 So packed with flavor, everyone will think you slaved in the kitchen.
 When people compliment you on this quality dip, and believe you've worked long and hard to make it, isn't that the ultimate reward?
 Perfection all around!